GovTechSG/seed-docs-new/onboard-device/public-officer.md

-# Onboard device to SEED as a public officer
+# Onboard to SEED as a public officer

 <!-- This page is linked in the TechPass portal-Register Intune Device ID, so please do not rename this file. -->